dadahcr2/reference/_posts/2026-05-26-Rerolling for-legendary-parts.md

 **1. Using rerolls to obtain legendary parts**

 Legendary parts are the most difficult to obtain.
-Therefore the question is how best to use rerolls to obtain legendary parts from chests that do not initially have legendaries on opening.
+Therefore the question is how best to use rerolls to obtain legendary parts from chests that do not have legendaries on first opening.

 A few observations assuming that the chance of obtaining legendaries is the same as that for opening a new chest:
 - The cost of obtaining legendaries by rerolling Common Chests is very high:  9x or more of that from other chests!